Ks89/BYAManager/README.md

 ####Functionalities
 * Add a pattern to the sha check
 * Improve the logic to check the free space on the disk
-* Dinamically update the list of available firmwares and itunes version, without request to restart BYAManager
+* Dinamically update the list of available firmwares and iTunes version, without the requirement of "restart BYAManager to apply".
 * Add social networks integration: twitter, facebook and so on

 ####GUI
-* Create a new modern GUI to release BYAManager 2.0 (NOT IN SWING, but with another framework, like JavaFX)
+* Create a new modern GUI to release BYAManager 2.0 (NOT IN SWING, but with other framework, like JavaFX)
 * Create a custom GUI for the popup in the system tray
 * Add in the GUI some informations to help the user to understand the state of every process
 * Add the donate button in the GUI

-## Images

 ## Usage